unhookd/unctl/README.md

 ```

 ## Deploying an application with Unhookd
-Unhookd accepts deploy requests in two modes: zero trust and instastage.
+Unhookd accepts deploy requests in zero trust mode, see [ZERO_TRUST_MODE.md](./ZERO_TRUST_MODE.md)

 ### Zero Trust Mode
-In instastage mode, Unhookd will relay a request to deploy a given `$project` & `$release` at a given `$sha`.
 Zero trust mode should be used for environments such as production and staging.

 See [ZERO_TRUST_MODE.md](./ZERO_TRUST_MODE.md) for more information on how to configure an application to deploy with zero trust.